mwindholtz/state_objects/README.md

 This state machine focuses on behavior.
 The main benefit of this gem is to reduce conditional logic by removing #if checks in the model and moving the logic into the state objects.
 Using Composition in this way can go a long way to simplify Rails models.

+This gem works well with ActiveRecord classes, however ActiveRecord is not required.
+It can manage the state of regular Ruby objects as well.

 ## Installation